ircv3/ircv3-specifications/core/sts-3.3.md

 However, if the client fails to connect securely for any reason, the connection attempt SHOULD be considered a failure, similar to a network error.
-The client SHOULD retry the secure connection next time it receives the `sts` cap with the appropriate keys over a non-secure connection.
+The client SHOULD retry the secure connection next time it receives the STS cap with the appropriate keys over a non-secure connection.

 If the secure connection succeeds but the STS policy is not present, the client